 Tools to share with Field Agencies

 - Field Practice Activities Competencies Checklist: A checklist of voter engagement activities that demonstrate CSWE competencies.

-- The role of social workers in voter turnout: Learn about ways that agencies can make a difference in increasing voter turnout.
+- Voting is Social Work: General Information Flyer: Learn about ways that agencies can make a difference in increasing voter turnout.
 Share our fact sheet with students, agencies, and field instructors.